dannguyen/journalism-syllabi/README.md

 <a href="http://columbiadatascience.com/about-the-class/about-the-course-2013/">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>This course serves as an introduction to the interdisciplinary and emerging field of data science.
+        This course serves as an introduction to the interdisciplinary and emerging field of data science.
 Students will learn to combine tools and techniques from statistics, computer science, data visualization and the social sciences to solve problems using data.
-Central threads include: (1) the data sci...</em></p>
+Central threads include: (1) the data sci
+        </small></p>

         <p>Instructors: Rachel Schutt, Kayur Patel</p>
     </td>
     <td>
-        Columbia University
+        <small>Columbia University</small>
     </td>
   </tr>